Q: Are monsters good at math?

 Assessments

 The assigned problems are all from the Stewart textbook (same textbook as in ESC194).
-As a reminder, you can buy the textbook in a package with a student solution manual, containing worked solutions to all odd-numbered problems.
+The Stewart textbook already contains the final answers to all odd-numbered questions.
 You can use it to check your work, discover alternative solution methods, and help yourself if you get stuck.

 Our recommendation to you, as in ESC194, is practice, practice, practice.
 Spending a few extra hours per week on calculus questions will make a huge difference for you!